 Source: Dietary Supplement Fact Sheet: Selenium.
 Office of Dietary Supplements.
 National Institutes of Health.

 Some studies that have examined selenium intakes and blood selenium levels effect on cancer.
 Some of these studies have suggested that people with greater intakes of selenium are less likely to develop cancer or to die from cancer if they already have it.
 However, other studies have not found selenium to be protective for cancers.
 If selenium effects cancer, it is thought to be due to its action as an antioxidant.
 Also, it may be that selenium helps stimulate the immune system, making it better able to fight cancer.

 In population studies, people with low intakes of selenium have been found to have a greater incidence of heart disease, while those with higher selenium intakes have lower risks for heart disease.

 Again, selenium's action as an antioxidant is likely the means by which it protects the heart.
 Selenium and other antioxidants help limit the oxidation of LDL ("bad") cholesterol.
 This oxidation leads to plaque build-up on artery walls, and subsequently, heart disease.

+Free radicals can promote inflammation and destroy cartilage and collagen in joints, contributing to the pain of ]]>rheumatoid arthritis]]>.
 As an antioxidant, selenium can help limit free radical production and therefore ease the pain of arthritis.
 Selenium is also believed to affect other biochemical pathways that lead to arthritis.
 Studies of people with rheumatic diseases, including arthritis, have found these people to have low tissue levels of selenium.